 The best way to do outreach is to email your contacts and offer to collaborate on content.
 In any form of collaboration, there needs to be a mutual exchange of benefits.
-Obviously, no one knows your network of contacts like you, so this will require some judgement on your part.
+Obviously, no one knows your network of contacts like you, so this will require some judgment on your part.
 Just bear in mind that cash is not the benefit I’m recommending, but it can be something like collaborative content.

 Remember to choose the sites you guest blog on wisely.
 Check out their backlink profiles, DR (Domain Rating), DA (Domain Authority), indexed pages, organic traffic, etc. If possible, publishing content with the same topical relevancy (i.e., other law firm sites) is ideal.

 Here’s a simple framework to follow when producing your content, whether you are having someone produce it for you or doing it on your own:

 Directories are basically listings of websites, similar to the Yellow Pages of days past.
-There are numerous lawyer-specific directories on the web; they vary, from subscription-based, free, or even one-time-fee based services.
+There are numerous lawyer-specific directories on the web; they vary from subscription-based, free, or even one-time fee-based services.

 In terms of links, some legal directories are extremely authoritative.
-They often have areas for firms to submit names, phone numbers, practice areas, links to social profiles and, of course, links to websites.
+They often have areas for firms to submit names, phone numbers, practice areas, links to social profiles, and, of course, links to websites.
 Lawyer-specific directories are topically relevant links for attorney websites.

 Lawyer directories are one of those linking opportunities that are